-I’ve decided to make the entire series free.
+I’ve decided to make the entire series FREE.
 Think of it as a Xmas present.
-Enjoy!
+Huzzah!

 Just a plug for Cameron’s latest project: